Ceramic Dictionary

 e) A bowl by Núria Pié.

-First firing in an oxidizing heat of 1050 ° C and the second firing at 750 ° C a reduction, maintaining the heat for of 20 minutes. in a gas oven
+First firing in an oxidizing heat of 1050° C and the second firing at 750° C a reduction, maintaining the heat for 20 minutes in a gas oven.

-Decorated with gold luster over a glazed white clay.
-Made in 1988
+Decorated with gold lustre over a glazed white clay.
+Made in 1988.

-Fired with a white glaze at l080 ° C. the second application of golden luster, then repeating lines with thin reddish brush stroke, it was then Lustre fired at 750 ° C in a gas kiln.
+Fired with a white glaze at l080° C, the second application was of golden lustre, then a series of lines was added with thin reddish brush strokes, it was then Lustre fired at 750° C in a gas kiln.

-The white porcelain glaze in the low luster firing, made a spectacular cracked surface.
-She has never been able to it again..
+The white porcelain glaze in the low lustre firing made a spectacular cracked surface.
+She has never been able to do it again.

-Lustre colors colors are very thin coatings of metallic substances fired at comparatively low temperatures onto an unfired glaze surface.
-Common materials used in luster are stannous chloride, barium chloride, sodium chloride, bismuth, silver and, gold.
+Lustre colors are very thin coatings of metallic substances fired at comparatively low temperatures onto an unfired glaze surface.
+Common materials used in luster are stannous chloride, barium chloride, sodium chloride, bismuth, silver and gold.

 ca: SEGELLAT